 Another easy win for the French press since you can get your hands on a French press coffee machine for as low as $10, even if you’re considering a standard glass French press.
 Depending on the size, and the build material of the carafe, the price can vary.

 A standard percolator costs $40-$60, which is already more expensive than any average French press model.
 If you choose to get the electric version, it can cost you even more for obvious reasons.

-Had fun reading this article?
+Had fun reading the percolator vs french press article?
 Then you should check out another “battle of classics” chemex vs aeropress.

 Compared to the Percolator, the French press continuously improved with the times.
 It became so accessible that anyone can work with a French press if they have basic experience with a coffee brewing device.
 So it’s easy to see why the French press is an obvious choice.

 If you already have either of these brewers, make the best coffee, and get the best of your coffee-making method.

 French press method can offer you a coffee faster than a standard percolator.